testtiger/Hurray/README.md

 ======
 Huuray is the web application automation framework developed using Selenium web driver(JAVA).

-By using Hurray we can run the develpoed automation tests either in Linear or Parallel execution modes
+* By using Hurray we can run the develpoed automation tests either in Linear or Parallel execution modes

-'diwng.xml' and diw-grid.xml' are TestNg realted files by using diwng.xml we can the tests in linera mode and diw-grid.xml needs to be used inorder to run tests in Parllel mode.
+* 'diwng.xml' and diw-grid.xml' are TestNg realted files by using diwng.xml we can the tests in linera mode and diw-grid.xml needs to be used to run tests in Parllel mode.

 How to run:
 ===========